matthieugomez/regife/README.md

 ```

-The command `regife` is estimated on the residuals after removing the fixed effect specified in `absorb`.
+Note on the `absorb` option: the command `regife` is estimated on the residuals after removing the fixed effect specified in `absorb`.
 The fixed effect specified in `absorb` *must* be compatible with the interactive fixed effect model (although currently `regife` does not check it is the case).
 The syntax for `absorb` is the same than `reghdfe`.